← Back to 史記

 40

 In Ai Gong's eighth year, Chu's nobleman Qi Ji assassinated King Ling and established himself, becoming King Ping.
 In the eleventh year, King Ping of Chu came to seek a Qin woman as wife for crown prince Jian.
-When he arrived at the state, the woman was beautiful and he married her himself.
+When he arrived in the state, the woman was beautiful, and he married her himself.
 In the fifteenth year, King Ping of Chu wished to execute Jian.
-Jian fled; Wu Zi Xu fled to Wu.
+Jian fled; wuzi Xu fled to Wu.
 The Jin ducal house was weak while the six ministers were strong.
 They wished to attack each other internally, which is why Qin and Jin did not attack each other for a long time.
-In the thirty-first year, King He Lu of Wu and Wu Zi Xu attacked Chu.
+In the thirty-first year, King He Lu of Wu and wuzi Xu attacked Chu.
 The Chu king fled to Sui, and Wu then entered Ying.
 Chu's grand master Shen Bao Xu came to report the emergency.
 He did not eat for seven days, weeping day and night.
 Qin then dispatched five hundred chariots to rescue Chu and defeated the Wu troops.
 The Wu troops returned, and King Zhao of Chu was then able to re-enter Ying.
 Ai Gong ruled for thirty-six years and died.
 Crown prince Yi Gong died early and could not be established.
 They established Yi Gong's son, who was called Hui Gong.

 41